islandproblem/islandproblem/essay.md

 But even if somehow there is no direct AGI competition, each AGI must still *compete with the universe*.

-From gamma ray bursts, to wandering black holes, to vacuum decay, to just plain entropy, there are a *lot* of things that could happen to it.
-There will probably be even bigger things that *only they* realize.
+Maybe the biggest problem is entropy.
+But there are lots of fun anomalies to deal with — from gamma ray bursts, to wandering black holes, to vacuum decay.
+Though there will probably be even bigger things that *only they* realize.

 How much computational power would an AGI need in order to anticipate all of the things that the universe could throw at it?
 They *probably* don't need to simulate the whole universe.
 That would be physically impossible.
 But *how much* of the universe is enough for an AGI to simulate?